JuodaanViinaa/MedPCPy/README.md

 ]
 ```

 This function can determine the temporal distribution of a response of interest along each trial of the session.
 The function will divide each trial in _bins_ whose size (in seconds) and amount is determined by the user with the `"bin_size"` and `"bin_amount"` arguments, and then will count the occurrences of the response or responses of interest during each bin.
-For each trial a separate list will be generated, and all lists will be written on a separate sheet of the individual xlsx file.
+For each trial a separate list will be generated, and all lists will be written on a separate sheet of the individual .xlsx file.
 A list with either the mean, median, or sum of responses per bin will be written on a column on a separate sheet of the summary file, one sheet per subject and one column per session.
 These sheets are created automatically and take the name of each subject; thus, it is not necessary to declare these sheets in the `sheets` argument of the `Analyzer` object.

 If it is desired to aggregate more than one response on the same distribution, then the value for the `"trial_start"`, `"trial_end"`, and/or `"response"` arguments must be provided in the form of a list, e.g.,